Sign up for THE CITY Scoop, our daily newsletter where we send you stories like this first thing in the morning.

 “I have seen it all — urine, feces,” said Jose Clemente, 51, who was riding the No. 2 train from the Third Avenue-149th Street station in The Bronx.
 “I have seen blood on the train.”

 Expect longer than usual wait times for southbound 6 trains after we isolated a soiled train car at 3 Av-138 St.— NYCT Subway.
-Stay Home.
-Stop the Spread. (@NYCTSubway) September 5, 2019
+Wear a Mask. (@NYCTSubway) September 5, 2019

 Not all of the soiled car reports involve bodily fluids.